Login |

 About Us

-Experience golf at its finest at Mount Lawley Golf Club, just a short 10-minute drive from Perth’s city center.
-As one of Western Australia’s premier sporting clubs, we boast a championship golf course and stellar member facilities.
+Just 10 minutes from Perth’s CBD, Mount Lawley Golf Club is one of Western Australia’s premier sporting clubs, offering a championship golf course and outstanding member facilities.

 Our History